Workplace Inductions – Effects Of Poor Ones

 Are you aware of the issues bad workplace inductions can cause?

 As an employer, it’s important to take advantage of a new employee’s, visitor and contractor’s first day.
 It is the perfect opportunity to fuel productivity, provide a feel for your company and to clarify role specifics and site practises.

 Unsafe Work Environment –

-It’s obvious, we all know that poorly training employees are more susceptible to injuries.
+It’s obvious, we all know that poorly trained employees are more susceptible to injuries.
 This happens when staff lack the knowledge and skills required to use equipment safely.
 The problem can be fatal in some work environments.

 High Turnover –

 When there are no workplace inductions or training, and employees do not understand how to effectively do their jobs.
 This leads to a low morale among workers, which results in employee turnover.